We use some essential cookies to make this website work.

 We’d like to set additional cookies to understand how you use forestresearch.gov.uk, remember your settings and improve our services.

-The latest National Statistics on forestry produced by the Forestry Commission were released on 27 September 2018 according to the arrangements approved by the UK Statistics Authority.
+The latest National Statistics on forestry produced by the Forest Research were released on 29 September 2022 according to the arrangements approved by the UK Statistics Authority.

-Detailed statistics are published in the web publication Forestry Statistics 2018, with an extract in Forestry Facts & Figures 2018.
-They include UK statistics on woodland area, planting, timber, trade, climate change, environment, recreation, employment and finance & prices as well as some statistics on international forestry.
+Detailed statistics are published in the online publication Forestry Statistics 2022, with an extract in Forestry Facts & Figures 2022.
+They include UK statistics on woodland area, planting, timber, trade, carbon, environment, social, employment and finance & prices as well as some statistics on international forestry.
 Where possible, figures are also provided for England, Wales, Scotland and Northern Ireland.

 Coverage: United Kingdom